-American Chemistry Council (ACC): A trade association formerly known as the Chemical Manufacturers Association (CMA) responsible for the development and administration of the Petroleum Additives Panel Product Approval Code of Practice (ACC Code; see Appendix J).
+American Chemistry Council (ACC): A trade association formerly known as the Chemical Manufacturers Association (CMA) responsible for the development and administration of the Petroleum Additives Panel Product Approval Code of Practice (ACC Code of Practice; see Annex J).

 American Petroleum Institute (API): A trade association that promotes U.S. petroleum interests, encourages development of petroleum technology, cooperates with the government in matters of national concern, and provides information on the petroleum industry to the government and the public.